 The only thing you have to do during the next three days is turn the bag over twice a day, each time giving it a gentle shake back and forth to mix things up.
 The turning and mixing helps the meat to cure evenly.

 By the end of the first day, you may notice some liquid collecting in the bottom of the bag.
 This liquid is being drawn out of the meat by the salt in the cure.
 By the second day, the dry mixture will have turned into a paste covering the meat, and you'll get a strong, spicy odor coming from the bag.
 In fact, it will really start to smell up your refrigerator!

 Photo 5 shows the brisket still in the Ziploc bag after curing in the refrigerator for three days.
-Depending on when you'll cook the brisket, you can let it cure for as long as four days with no problem.
+Depending on when you'll cook the brisket, you can let it cure for as long as seven days with no problem.

 Rinse & Soak The Brisket

 About an hour before you're ready to cook the brisket, remove it from the bag.
 Photo 6 shows how the brisket looks after curing, turning a red-brown color.

 Rinse the brisket thoroughly under cold running water.
 While rinsing, rub the surface to remove as much of the pepper and other seasonings as you can from the meat.
 You can't rinse too much.

 After rinsing, place the meat in a container and cover with cold water.
 Let the meat soak for 30 minutes, change the water, and let soak for another 30 minutes.
 This helps reduce the saltiness of the meat.